 A colostomy will bring some changes to your life.
 However, colostomy products are designed to be as convenient as possible.

-Additionally, you should be able to perform the activities of your daily life.
+Activities.
+You should be able to perform the activities of your daily life.
 People with colostomies go to work, play sports, and engage in sexual activity.
 Reasonable activity will not hurt you or your stoma.

-Still, some people may feel depressed or embarrassed because of the colostomy.
+Emotional support.
+Some people may feel depressed or embarrassed because of the colostomy.
 Consider finding a support group of people with colostomies.
 These relationships may help answer your questions and provide emotional support.
 Also consider counseling if you are struggling to cope with changes to your body.